ihupont/ihupont.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Lucky to have collaborated with Max de Esteban in his impressive artwork A Forest https://www.klompching.com/newsblog/2021/2/2/max-de-esteban-museum-acquisition.
-The artist politely asks a deep neural network for a selfie, even though -as an algorithm- it has no self.
+Lucky to have collaborated with Max de Esteban in his impressive artwork [A Forest](https://www.klompching.com/newsblog/2021/2/2/max-de-esteban-museum-acquisition).
+The artist politely asks a deep neural network for a selfie, even though -as an algorithm- it has no self!